 Sales of our ADSs in the public market after this offering, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-Upon completion of this offering, we will have Ordinary Shares outstanding, including Ordinary Shares represented by ADSs.
+Based on the number of shares outstanding as of September 30, 2021, upon completion of this offering, we will have 106,566,921 Ordinary Shares outstanding, including Ordinary Shares represented by ADSs.
 All ADSs sold in this offering will be freely transferable without restriction or additional registration under the Securities Act.
 The remaining Ordinary Shares outstanding after this offering will be available for sale, subject to restrictions as applicable under Rule 144 under the Securities Act, upon the expiration of the 180-day lock-up arrangements entered into by our executive officers, directors and shareholders in connection with the offering.
 There are certain exceptions to these lock-up arrangements.
-See "Underwriting" and "Shares and American Depositary Shares Eligible for Future Sale" for additional information.
+See "Underwriting" and "Ordinary Shares and American Depositary Shares Eligible for Future Sale" for additional information.
 We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of our ADSs.

-In addition, promptly following the completion of this offering, we intend to file one or more registration statements registering the issuance of approximately Ordinary Shares (which may be represented by ADSs) subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
+In addition, promptly following the completion of this offering, we intend to file one or more registration statements registering the issuance of approximately 24.9 million Ordinary Shares (which may be represented by ADSs) subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
 Shares registered under these registration statements will be available for sale in the public market subject to vesting arrangements and exercise of options, the lock-up agreements described above and, in the case of our affiliates, the restrictions of Rule 144 under the Securities Act.